ebiwd/EBI-Framework/js/documenation.md

 [js/ebi-global-includes/script/3_ebiFrameworkForms.js:86-130][82]

 Add error alerts for 'no input' on search boxes.<br/>
-Todo: this, perhaps, shoule be moved to a value-add script file
+Todo: this, perhaps, should be moved to a value-add script file

 ## ebiFrameworkSearchNullError

 [js/script.js:123-165][83]

 Add error alerts for 'no input' on search boxes.<br/>
-Todo: this, perhaps, shoule be moved to a value-add script file
+Todo: this, perhaps, should be moved to a value-add script file

 ## isIE